NETSCAN-dev/NETSCAN-documents/dump_linklet.md

   > $5 : high cache blocks for base-vxx
   > $6 : high cache blocks for linklet-vxx

+  - --max-write-views max-views-in-write-queue
+  > limit # of views in write queue. use this option when you faced memory usage problem.

   ```options --v and --c-view are obsoleted ( use --format 1 instead of --v ).```